Why Youth Sports Emails Are So Hard to Manage (And What Parents Are Really Dealing With)

 Not because you’re disorganized.

-Because youth sports communication is fundamentally broken.
+Because youth sports communication is fundamentally fragmented.

 Schedules, updates, changes, reminders, weather cancellations, and logistics are all sent through a mix of: